nokia/CPU-Pooler/README.md

 Following restrictions apply when allocating cpu from pools and configuring pools:

 * There can be only one shared pool in the node
-* Containter can ask cpus from one type of pool only (shared, exclusive, or default)
 * Resources belonging to the default pool are not advertised.
 The default pool definition is only used by the CPUSetter component

 ## Build